Campus services and operations are open and we anticipate normal operations for the Fall 2021 semester. View updates.

 without notice or explanation if such are deemed contrary to these standards.

 violence, etc.), sign content will be overridden to display emergency messaging.
-Public
+University

 any emergency messages that should be pushed to content players.
 The Emergency Notification